 - A pot with a lid

-- Popping corn (check link at the end of this post for great popping corn)
+- Popping corn (Click here for perfect popping corn)

 - 1 teaspoon of cooking oil